coreybailey07/coreybailey.org/README.md

 # CoreyBailey.org
-This repository is the code used to generate my personal site, [coreybailey.org](http://www.coreybailey.org).
+This repository is the code used to generate my personal site [coreybailey.org](http://www.coreybailey.org).

 ## License